kimsimmons/kimsimmons.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Kimberly.
-I'm a Front-End Web Developer based in Dallas, TX.
+I'm a Web Developer based in Dallas, TX.

 ### More Information